BambooHR/bhr-api-php/docs/Exceptions/Exceptions.md

 ## Error Handling in the SDK

-When an error occurs, the SDK will throw an `ApiException` with details about the error.
+When an error occurs, the SDK will throw an exception with details about the error.
 The exception will include:

 - The HTTP status code
 - The error code
 - A detailed message with potential causes and debugging tips

+The exception type will be a subclass of `ClientException` or `ServerException` based on the HTTP status code.

 ### Example Error Handling